Online Course Curriculum for Beginners: Complete Blueprint

 Always introduce foundational concepts before asking learners to apply them.
 A learner who hasn’t grasped what a sales funnel is cannot effectively optimize one.
 This seems obvious, yet many course creators rush to exciting applications while skipping conceptual grounding.

-A practical approach is the “I do, We do, You do” model from educational theory.
+A practical approach is the “I do, We do, You do” model.
 First, you demonstrate (I do)—through video lessons showing your thought process.
 Then you guide practice together (We do)—through interactive exercises with feedback.
 Finally, learners work independently (You do)—through assignments they complete on their own.
+This scaffolding technique has been validated through instructional design research as an effective way to build learner competence gradually.

 Spiral Curriculum: Revisiting Topics at Increasing Depth

 Rather than covering topics once and moving permanently forward, effective beginner courses revisit core concepts multiple times throughout the curriculum, each time at greater depth.
-This spiral approach reinforces learning while progressively building expertise.
+Cognitive psychologist Jerome Bruner first articulated this spiral approach, and subsequent educational research has confirmed its effectiveness for building robust understanding.

 For example, if your course teaches content marketing, you might first introduce content creation basics in module two, then revisit promotion strategies in module four, and finally explore advanced analytics in module seven.
 Each return to the topic adds sophistication without overwhelming beginners who are still solidifying foundational understanding.